 Sway Parish Council is consulted, and invited to comment on any planning applications within Sway Parish.
 In addition, Sway has its own Village Design Statement published in 2013 which the New Forest National Park Planning department must take into account when considering planning applications.

-The Planning and Transport Committee will decide on one of the following options to pass back to the NFNPA planning officer:
+The Planning and Trees Committee will decide on one of the following options to pass back to the NFNPA planning officer:

 - We recommend PERMISSION, for the reasons listed below, but would accept the decision reached by the National Park Authority's Officers under their delegated powers.